Learn everything you need to know in The Kahala Hotel & Resort media kit.

 Hoku’s – Hoku’s, the resort’s signature restaurant, offers Oahu’s most innovative dining known for it’s contemporary Island Cuisine.
 Its breathtaking oceanfront setting is enjoyed by every diner thanks to a multi-level layout.
 Hoku’s (meaning star in Hawaiian) serves dinner and Sunday brunch prepared in an open kitchen, complete with a fresh sushi bar.

-Plumeria Beach House – This casual beachside restaurant offers buffet and ala carte menu for breakfast, lunch, and dinner.
-Sunset entertainment, outdoor grilling, twilight dinners and lavish buffets are also featured.
+Plumeria Beach House – This casual beachside restaurant offers all-day, open-air dining.
+Sunset entertainment, outdoor grilling, and twilight dinners are also featured.

 The Veranda – An elegant open-air lounge with panoramic ocean views.
 Cocktails, dancing and relaxing by day, sunset or moonlight.